dhis2/dhis2-docs/src/commonmark/en/content/user/data-visualizer.md

 </tr>
 <tr>
 <td><p>Display legend</p></td>
 <td><p>Applies a legend to the values.
-This means that you can apply a colour to the values.
+This means that you can apply a color to the values.
+You configure legends in the <em>Maintenance app</em>.</p>
-Select <em>By data item</em> to color a data point individually according to each data element or indicator.
+<p>The <em>Legend type</em> section allows to control which color is applied.
+Select <em>Use pre-defined legend per data item</em> to color a data point individually according to each data element or indicator.
+Select <em>Select a single legend for entire visualization</em> to use a single legend, chosen in a drop-down list of available legends.</p>
-You configure legends in the <em>Maintenance app</em>.
-The <em>Legend style</em> section allows to control where the color is applied, the text or background based on the selected legend.
-You can use this option for scorecards to identify high and low values at a glance.</p></td>
+<p>The <em>Legend style</em> section allows to control where the color is applied, the text or background based on the selected legend.
+You can use this option for scorecards to identify high and low values at a glance.
+Not applicable for <em>Single Value</em> visualizations.</p></td>
 </tr>
 <tr>
 <td><p>Limit minimum/maximum values</p></td>